Clara Henry: Books

-With knowledge, feminist insights, and period-related hacks, Henry empowers readers to erase the stigmas attached to a topic that remains unnecessarily taboo.
+Henry published her first book, "Ja jag har mens, hurså?"
+(English: Yes, I'm on my period, so what?) because she wondered why the topic on menstruation and bleeding was kept silent.
 To work on the stigmas, she has made a video about various creative ways of carrying menstrual products to the bathroom - seriously and as a joke.
 She notes that changing menstrual protection in school has always been a bit of a project.
 Not hiding tampons, pads, and menstrual cups feels 'a little provocative, almost'.
 Translations of the book are available in English and German.